Milford, Derbyshire

 The Holly Bush Inn is a 17th or early 18th century Grade II listed public house at 2 Holly Bush Lane, Makeney (part of Milford).
 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

+Governance

+Milford was formerly a chapelry in the parish of Duffield; on 1 October 1897 Milford became a separate civil parish, on 1 April 1934 the parish was transferred from Belper Rural District to Belper Urban District, and on 1 April 1974 the parish was abolished and merged with Belper, the successor parish to the urban district.
+In 1951 the parish had a population of 1235.